SteeltoeOSS/Documentation/articles/steeltoe-3-2-2-adds-kube-service-bindings.md

 </ItemGroup>
 ```

-To parse the Kubernetes service bindings and make them available in the application's configuration, you need to add the Steeltoe configuration provider to the ConfigurationBuilder.
+To parse the Kubernetes service bindings and make them available in the application's configuration, you will also need to add the Steeltoe configuration provider to the ConfigurationBuilder.
-This is done using the `ConfigurationBuilder` extension method `AddKubernetesServiceBindings()` shown below.

-Here is an example from our [PostgreSql Connector](https://github.com/SteeltoeOSS/Samples/tree/main/Connectors/src/PostgreSql) sample:
+This is done using the ConfigurationBuilder extension method AddKubernetesServiceBindings() shown below in an example from the Steeltoe PostgreSql Connector sample:

 ```csharp
 using Microsoft.AspNetCore;